dhellmann/pymotw/PyMOTW/zlib/index.rst

 Working with Streams
 ====================

 The in-memory approach has obvious drawbacks that make it impractical for real-world use cases.
-The alternative is to use Compress and Decompress objects to manipulate streams of data, so that the entire data set does not have to fit into memory.
+The alternative is to use :class:`Compress` and :class:`Decompress` objects to manipulate streams of data, so that the entire data set does not have to fit into memory.

 The simple server below responds to requests consisting of filenames by writing a compressed version of the file to the socket used to communicate with the client.
-It has some artificial chunking in place to illustrate the buffering behavior that happens when the data passed to ``compress()`` or ``decompress()`` doesn't result in a complete block of compressed or uncompressed output.
+It has some artificial chunking in place to illustrate the buffering behavior that happens when the data passed to :func:`compress()` or :func:`decompress()` doesn't result in a complete block of compressed or uncompressed output.

 .. warning::

     This server has obvious security implications.
-Do not run it on a server on the open internet or in any environment where security might be an issue.
+Do not run it on a system on the open internet or in any environment where security might be an issue.

 .. include:: zlib_server.py
     :literal: